 To create or modify a program, first ensure that you are in the correct Agency.
 From the Launchpad, navigate to Manage > Programs > Add New Program or, if the program exists, click the Edit icon to the left of the program name.

-In addition to the program names, the Programs tab displays the Program Template currently assigned to the program, the number of services linked to the program, and programs that have a Status of "Inactive".
+In addition to the program names, the Programs tab displays the Project Type, the Program Template currently assigned to the program, the number of services linked to the program, and programs with a Status of "Inactive."

 Configuring the Program

-After providing a name and (if applicable) description for the program, choose a Program Template (figure 2).
+After providing a name, alias (if applicable), and description (if applicable) for the program, choose a Program Template.
 See Creating & Editing Program Templates for more information.

-There are several configuration options available when creating a program, some of which are associated with the HMIS Data Standards.
+Several configuration options are available when creating a program, some of which are associated with the HMIS Data Standards.
 The options available will depend on whether a custom program screen is associated with the selected Program Template.
-The options listed here are those included in the system "HUD HMIS Project Setup” program screen, which contains the necessary fields (HMIS Project Descriptor Data Elements) for complying with the HUD HMIS Data Standards.
+The options listed here are those included in the system's "HUD HMIS Project Setup” program screen, which contains the necessary fields (HMIS Project Descriptor Data Elements) for complying with the HUD HMIS Data Standards.

-Status: an "Active" program is one that is available to users.
+Status: an "Active" program is available to users.
 An "Inactive" program is unavailable to users, but its information is still available in the system.

 Cross Agency Services: see Configuring Cross Agency Services.